frequently asked questions

 7. When can I start to build?
 What is your likely timeline on the project?

-• The earliest we estimate you will be able to build onsite is mid 2023, when you own your lot, and your Building Approval has been granted by Clarence Valley Council.
+• The earliest we estimate you will be able to build onsite is late 2025, when you own your lot, and your Building Approval has been granted by Clarence Valley Council.

 8. Can we have pets on the community?